 Boundary Requirements: To be eligible to play in the Del Mar Little League, you must either:

 - Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator

-- Attend school within the DMLL boundary or have a sibling who attends school within the DMLL boundary, or
+- Attend school within the DMLL boundary or have a sibling playing in the league who attends school within the DMLL boundary, or

-What do I need to do to register with the league and specifically for the 2021f Spring Season?
+What do I need to do to register with the league and specifically for the 2022 Spring Season?

 What Are The Registration Fees For the Season?

-$150.00 for each child registered for Coach Pitch
+$150.00 for each player assigned to Coach Pitch

-$280.00 for each child registered for Juniors or Intermediate
+$280.00 for each player assigned to Juniors or Intermediate

 Are there discounts if I register more than one player?
-Yes, there are discounts for multiple children; each child beyond the first received a $30 discount.
-For the 2021 season since we have broken out the payment into to portions, there will not be a discount applied until the second payment has billed.
+Yes, there are discounts for multiple children; each child beyond the first received a $25 discount.

 Do you provide a refund if we cancel our child's registration?